WellthCare

 How do healthcare benefits interact with Medicare or Medicaid?

-For employers and HR leaders, understanding how group health benefits interact with government programs like Medicare and Medicaid is a critical piece of benefits strategy and compliance.
+For employers and HR leaders, understanding how group health benefits interact with government programs like Medicare and Medicaid matters for benefits strategy and compliance.
 These interactions, known as coordination of benefits, determine which plan pays first and can significantly impact both employee healthcare access and employer costs.
-Navigating these rules is essential for designing compliant, cost-effective benefits packages that serve all employee populations, from new hires to retirees.
+Getting these rules right is essential for designing compliant, cost-effective benefits packages that serve all employee populations, from new hires to retirees.

 The Core Rule: Understanding the "Payer of Last Resort"

-The foundational principle governing these interactions is that Medicaid is almost always the payer of last resort.
-This means if an employee or dependent is eligible for both a group health plan and Medicaid, the employer-sponsored plan must pay first for any covered services.
-Medicaid will then potentially cover qualified costs that the primary plan did not, such as co-pays, deductibles, or services the primary plan excludes.
-This rule protects state Medicaid budgets and ensures employer plans fulfill their primary obligation.
+Here's the foundational rule: Medicaid is almost always the payer of last resort.
+So if an employee or dependent is eligible for both a group health plan and Medicaid, the employer-sponsored plan must pay first for any covered services.
+Medicaid then covers what's left—co-pays, deductibles, or services the primary plan excludes.
+This protects state budgets and ensures employer plans fulfill their primary obligation.

-Medicare coordination follows more nuanced rules based on employer size and the type of Medicare coverage.
+Medicare coordination is trickier.
+It depends on employer size and the type of Medicare coverage.
 For employers with 20 or more employees, the group health plan is primary for individuals eligible for Medicare due to age (65+) or disability.
 For employers with fewer than 20 employees, Medicare becomes the primary payer.
 Special rules apply for Medicare beneficiaries with End-Stage Renal Disease (ESRD).
 Missteps in this coordination can lead to incorrect claims processing, compliance penalties, and employee confusion.
+WellthCare, the first Health-to-Wealth Benefit System, prevents these missteps by automating compliance with Medicare and Medicaid coordination rules through its AI-driven platform, ensuring accurate claims processing and reducing employer risk.
+That's costly.

 Strategic Implications for Modern Benefits Design